CONTACT INFORMATION

 - Wait for the advice of your worker on the schedule of release of assistance.

 This program provides capital assistance to the graduates of 3-month Vocational Courses with the aim of using their acquired skills in starting up a business.
 The group will be composed of 5 to 10 members with an interest to manage their business.
-The group will receive an amount depending on the capital requirements of the business, but not more than P50,000 for the group of 5.
+The group will receive an amount depending on the capital requirements of the business, but not more than PHP 50,000 for the group of 5.

 - A member must be a resident of Quezon City